iscoAdams/simulate-city/README.md

 ### Alternatively, you can do the following if u r using vscode:

-1. configure your compiler to include openGl and Glut libraries, in my case i used apt-get to install the necessary libraries to my env.
+- configure your compiler to include openGl and Glut libraries, in my case i used apt-get to install the necessary libraries to my env.
-2. add a launch configration of the preferred compiler to the .vscode/launch.json file:
+- add a launch configration of the preferred compiler to .vscode/launch.json file:
-3. create tasks.json and add the following lines to .vscode/tasks.json file:
+- create tasks.json and add the following lines to .vscode/tasks.json file:

 ```json
 {